![]() |

 template <size_t n>

-VCTR_FORCEDINLINE static value_type finalizeReduction (const std::array<value_type, n>& subResults)
+VCTR_FORCEDINLINE static constexpr value_type finalizeReduction (const std::array<value_type, n>& subResults)

 {